d3/d3-time-format/README.md

 # d3-time-format

 This module provides a JavaScript implementation of the venerable [strptime](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html) and [strftime](http://pubs.opengroup.org/onlinepubs/007908799/xsh/strftime.html) functions from the C standard library, and can be used to parse or format [dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) in a variety of locale-specific representations.
-To format a date, create a [format function](#locale_format) from a specifier (a string with the desired format *directives*, indicated by `%`); then pass a date to the format function, which returns a string.
+To format a date, create a [formatter](#locale_format) from a specifier (a string with the desired format *directives*, indicated by `%`); then pass a date to the formatter, which returns a string.
 For example, to convert the current date to a human-readable string:

 ```js
 var formatTime = d3.timeFormat("%B %d, %Y");
 formatTime(new Date); // "June 30, 2015"
 ```

-Likewise, to convert a string back to a date, create a [parse function](#locale_parse):
+Likewise, to convert a string back to a date, create a [parser](#locale_parse):

 ```js
 var parseTime = d3.timeParse("%B %d, %Y");